Cue Biopharma, Inc. (CUE) Q1 2020 Earnings Call Transcript

 Boris Peaker -- Cowen and Company -- Analyst

-So, my first question is, so in the Part A of the study, the design allows you to expand doses out to nine patients if you see activities.
-Just curious if you've expanded any?
-Or if you plan to expand any doses by based on the initial activity that you're observing?
+Dan, my first question is, so in the party of the study, the design allows you to expand doses out to nine patients if you see activities.
+Just curious if you've expanded any or if you plan to expand any doses by -- based on the initial activity that you're observing?

 Dan Passeri -- Chief Executive Officer